rossprogram/rossprogram.github.io/students/faq.md

 Off-campus trips will be organized by Ross staff members.
 Students participating in those excursions may be asked to pay a small fee.
-Washers and dryers in the dorm are provied without additional charge but detergent is purchased separately.
+Washers and dryers in the dorm are provided without additional charge but detergent is purchased separately.
 There is not much more that students are expected to buy.
 Some students purchase books, extra food, souvenirs, etc.